 Helping our residents maintain wellness and balance during their residency training is a priority for us.
 We believe that residents cannot realize their full potential without maintaining their personal well-being.
 Therefore, we encourage our residents to participate in activities that promote their physical and emotional health during their three years of training.

 As far as organized events, there is a yearly weekend retreat for all of the residents and faculty.
 In years past we have spent the weekend in locations such as Santa Barbara, Lake Arrowhead, San Diego, and Palm Springs to name a few.
-We also have a yearly Resident Wellness Day that is dedicated to educating our residents about the importance of their personal wellness and giving our residents time away from the medical center to bond with their fellow classmates.
-In addition to yearly half day bonding retreats for each class, we host a yearly Resident Wellness Day that is dedicated to educating our residents about the importance of their personal wellness and giving residents time away from the medical center to bond with their fellow classmates.
+In addition to yearly bonding retreats for each class, we host a yearly Resident Wellness Day that is dedicated to educating our residents about importance of their personal wellness and giving residents time away from the medical center to bond with their fellow classmates.
 On a monthly basis, there is noon conference time dedicated to resident support.
-We also have monthly Balint sessions that are designed to further our understanding of the often complex clinician-patient relationship.
+We also have monthly Balint sessions that are designed to further our understanding of the complex clinician-patient relationship.

 Finally, our vacation schedule, along with research leave, educational leave and personal days afford our residents ample time to develop the important balance between work and life outside of medicine.